kr-g/gitonic/README.md

 and configure like described below

-## installation on raspberry pi
+## installation on raspberry pi, or fedora

+when during startup an error is thrown, such as:

+    from PIL import Image, ImageTk, ImageDraw, ImageFont
+    ImportError: cannot import name 'ImageTk' from 'PIL' (/usr/lib64/python3.10/site-packages/PIL/__init__.py)

-here it might be required (in some cases) to install imagetk in addtion
+here it is required to install imagetk in addtion

+    # debian ubuntu etc
     sudo apt-get install python3-pil python3-pil.imagetk

+    # fedora
+    sudo yum install python3-pillow python3-pillow-tk

 # git configuration